52inc/SwiftyGiphy/README.md

 You should dismiss SwiftyGiphyViewController in the delegate methods, when you need to.

 **IMPORTANT:** SwiftyGiphyViewController will not dismiss itself.
-Similar UIImagePickerController, you'll need to dismiss it from a delegate callback when you want it to go away.
+Similar to UIImagePickerController, you'll need to dismiss it from a delegate callback when you want it to go away.

 ##Components
 SwiftyGiphy provides a few useful things for your Giphy integration:

 * **SwiftyGiphyViewController** (outlined above) gives you an easy to use UI for interacting with Giphy image search.
 * **SwiftyGiphyViewControllerDelegate** is called by SwiftyGiphyViewController to notify you when the user selects GIFs, or is ready to close the screen.
 * **SwiftyGiphyAPI** provides easy access to the Giphy API.
-Currently the search and trending endpoints are implemented.
-Hint: I'd welcome pull requests with this component more fleshed out.
+Currently this supports all of the Giphy API [documented here](https://github.com/Giphy/GiphyAPI), with the exception of image uploads.
 * **SwiftyGiphy Data Models** are provided by the API layer so you can interact with real objects instead of dictionaries and arrays.

 ##Questions